New.net

-New.net was an alternative DNS root system which is enabled via NewDotNet, a DNS hijacker application, which is usually bundled with legitimate software.
-The top-level domains New.net provided include: .agent, .arts, .auction, .chat, .church, .club, .family, .free, .game, .golf, .inc, .law, .llc, .llp, .love, .ltd, .med, .mp3, .school, .scifi, .shop, .soc, .sport, .tech, and .video At one point it offered .travel, .kids, and .xxx but those were removed when they conflicted with domains proposed to ICANN in the first round of creation of new domain names in the primary root since the early history of the DNS.
-Alternate access to domains registered under New.net's alternative TLDs is provided by third level domains under the new.net domain name space (e.g., example.shop is actually example.shop.new.net).
-As of early 2012, New.net seems to have ceased operation, as the web site "new.net" is no longer resolving; ICANN would allow official registrations of new, non-standard top-level domains the same year.
+New.net was an alternative DNS root system which was enabled via NewDotNet, a DNS hijacker application usually bundled with legitimate software.
+The top-level domains New.net provided included: .agent, .arts, .auction, .chat, .church, .club, .family, .free, .game, .golf, .inc, .law, .llc, .llp, .love, .ltd, .med, .mp3, .school, .scifi, .shop, .soc, .sport, .tech, and .video At one point it offered .travel, .kids, and .xxx but those were removed when they conflicted with domains proposed to ICANN in the first round of creation of new domain names in the primary root since the early history of the DNS.

+Alternate access to domains registered under New.net's alternative TLDs was provided by third level domains under the new.net domain name space (e.g., example.shop is actually example.shop.new.net).
+As of early 2012, New.net seems to have ceased operation, as the web site "new.net" no longer resolved.
+ICANN started allowing official registrations of new, non-standard top-level domains the same year.

 Adware

 New.net distributed NewDotNet, an Internet Explorer plugin for Windows that enables the browser to access sites that use these unofficial domain names.
-It is considered as adware and spyware by McAfee Site Advisor.
-In a poll of readers of ICANN Watch, New.Net was considered the greatest threat to the security of the DNS as matched against other alternatives.
+It was considered adware and spyware by McAfee Site Advisor.
+New.net also had partnerships with some ISPs.

-Several different versions of NewDotNet exist.
+Several different versions of NewDotNet existed.
 Early versions installed themselves into the Windows directory as a DLL named "newdotnet" followed by a version number, and had no uninstall option.
-More recent versions create a folder in the Program Files folder.
+Later versions created a folder in the Program Files folder.
 A version introduced in 2002 (since discontinued) included a pop-up advertising component.

-The program functions by inserting itself into the Winsock system, which can in some situations disrupt network connectivity.
+The program functioned by inserting itself into the Winsock system, which could in some situations disrupt network connectivity.
 Well-known and generally trusted anti-spyware programs like Ad-Aware and Spybot are usually effective at removing older versions of this software.
-More recent versions of NewDotNet can be uninstalled using the standard Windows "Add/Remove Programs" control panel or an uninstaller in "C:\Program Files\New.net".
-Manual removal, if performed incorrectly, can completely disrupt the computer's ability to access the internet.
-This can be fixed with an LSP Fix program.
+Later versions of NewDotNet could be uninstalled using the standard Windows "Add/Remove Programs" control panel or an uninstaller in "C:\Program Files\New.net".
+Manual removal, if performed incorrectly, could completely disrupt the computer's ability to access the internet.
+This could be fixed with an LSP Fix program.

+DNS

+After New.net released a paper titled "A Proposal to Introduce Market-Based Principles into Domain Name Governance", ICANN responded in July 2001 with strong criticism of the company, including for bypassing established community processes that support the reliability of the Internet.
+In a poll of readers of ICANN Watch, New.Net was considered the greatest threat to the security of the DNS as matched against other alternatives.